 When the IRS can verify reported incomes through a third-party source, such as employers and financial institutions, taxpayers are less likely to underreport earnings.
 For example, employers report wages and salaries on W-2 forms, which makes it easier for taxpayers to maintain accurate records.
 For the largest source of the tax gap — the individual income tax — underreporting is less of an issue when income is also subject to withholding.
 Transactions that are less visible, such as business expenses for which the IRS does not receive independent information, enable taxpayers to more easily minimize their tax liability.

 The IRS’s operating budget affects the number of enforcement staff dedicated to reducing the tax gap through audits, collections, criminal investigations, and appeals.
-In 2018, the agency’s budget fell to $11.4 billion, a decline of $3 billion in real (inflation-adjusted) dollars from its peak in 2010.
-The decline in funding resulted in a loss of 21,170 employees; enforcement staff comprised 74 percent (over 15,000) of those losses.
+In 2022, the agency’s operating costs totaled $11.3 billion, a decline of $1.5 billion in real (inflation-adjusted) dollars from its peak in 2010.
+The decline in funding resulted in a loss of about 16,000 employees; enforcement staff comprised 95 percent of those losses.

 Multiple strategies are needed to reduce the tax gap.
 Many economists believe that simplifying the tax code by eliminating expenditures, deductions, exemptions, and preferential rates would lessen the burden of compliance and close the tax gap.
 A compelling approach to diminish the tax gap, proposed by former IRS Commissioner Charles Rossotti, involves creating a third-party verification system for income that is less visible.
 Through that system, the IRS could recover an estimated $1.6 trillion over the first 10 years.

 Devoting additional resources to IRS enforcement without a new verification system could also narrow the tax gap to a lesser extent.
-For example, CBO estimates that increasing the agency’s funding by $20 billion over 10 years would boost revenues by $61 billion.
-In fact, between 2011 and 2013 the IRS recovered an average of $60 billion of unpaid taxes per year through enforcement activities, resulting in an average net tax gap of $381 billion per year.
+The IRS projected that between 2020 and 2021, an average of $63 billion per year of unpaid taxes was recovered through enforcement activities, resulting in an average net tax gap of $582 billion per year.
 Additional IRS appropriations could be targeted to enhance automated enforcement activities as part of a broader IT modernization effort to improve information reporting and review, as recommended by the Government Accountability Office.
-Enforcement ability may also affect new tax policies; for example, a wealth tax, would likely not be effective unless coupled with adequate enforcement.
+Enforcement ability may also affect new tax policies; for example, a wealth tax would likely not be effective unless coupled with adequate enforcement.